 And while no one particularly wants to consume worms, trichinosis is a serious illness that you should do virtually anything to avoid.
 Abdominal symptoms can occur one to two days after infection while additional symptoms usually start two to eight weeks after infection.
 According to Mayo Clinic, the severity of symptoms typically depends on the number of larvae consumed in the infected meat.

 The CDC recommends thorough cooking of pork as well as freezing the pork meat prior to cooking to kill off any worms.
 I don’t know about you, but I don’t feel good about eating anything that I first have to kill off its worms to eat.

-In fact, it’s been theorized that trichinellosis is the exact cause of Mozart’s rather sudden death at age 35.
-An American researcher theorized this after studying all the documents recording the days before, during, and after Mozart’s death.
-He found that Mozart suffered many of the above listed symptoms and he, himself, had recorded in his journal the consumption of pork just forty-four days before his own death.
+It’s actually been theorized that trichinellosis is the exact cause of Mozart’s rather sudden death at age 35.
+An American researcher theorized this after studying all the documents recording the days before, during and after Mozart’s death.
+This research published in Archives of Internal Medicine’s June 2001 issue found that Mozart suffered many of the above listed symptoms and he, himself, had recorded in his journal the consumption of pork just 44 days before his own death.
+(8)

 Pigs carry many viruses and parasites with them.
-Whether by coming in direct contact with them through farms or by eating their meat we put ourselves at higher risk of getting one of these painful, often debilitating diseases (not to mention put our bodies on toxic overload.)
+Whether by coming in direct contact with them through farms or by eating their meat, we put ourselves at higher risk of getting one of these painful, often debilitating diseases (not to mention put our bodies on toxic overload).